vemonet/libre-chat/docs/configure-conversation.md

-The whole deployment can be configured from a YAML file: paths to the model and vectorstore, model settings, web services infos.
 Create a `chat.yml` file with your configuration before starting the web service.

 Below is an example of configuration using the llama-2 7B GGML model, without vectorstore, to deploy a **generic conversational agent**